jakubadamw/rutenspitz/README.md

 # arbitrary-model-tests

-This is an attempt at creating a convenient procedural macro to be used for testing stateful models (in particular, various kinds of data structures) against a trivial (but usually very inefficient) implementation that is semantically 100% equivalent and *obviously* correct at the same time.
-The purpose of the macro is to generate the inner loop logic so that the definition of a model test for a given stateful structure becomes as succinct as possible.
+This is an attempt at creating a convenient procedural macro to be used for testing stateful models (in particular, various kinds of data structures) against a trivial (but usually very inefficient) implementation that is semantically 100% equivalent to the target implementation but, in contrast, *obviously* correct.
+The purpose of the macro is to generate the boilerplate code for testing particular operations of the model so that the user-provided definition of the test for a given stateful structure becomes as succinct as possible.

 This crate was inspired by the following work: